 The Wright State University Affiliated Hospitals Integrated Obstetrics and Gynecology Residency Program is based at Miami Valley Hospital with rotations to the USAF Medical Center, Wright-Patterson Air Force Base.
 Miami Valley Hospital is an 827-bed, state-of-the-art tertiary referral hospital, and has the only tertiary maternity/neonatal care facility in a 17-county area of Southwest Ohio.
-The USAF Medical Center, Wright-Patterson, is a 350-bed hospital and is one of the largest Air Force teaching and referral hospitals in the United States.
+The Wright-Patterson USAF Medical Center is a 62-bed hospital and is one of the largest Air Force teaching and referral hospitals in the Air Force Medical Service.

 The chair, program director, associate program directors, faculty, program coordinator, affiliated hospitals and clinic disciplines are actively involved in the educational program.
 The program is currently approved to train six residents per year for a total of 24 residents.
 Three of the residents in each program year are military and are chosen through the Military Selection Board.
 The three civilian residents are selected through the National Resident Matching Program.

 Graduating residents honored